box-products/handbook/appendix-08-performance-plans.md

 _Support._

-The examples given above don't illustrate the level of care and support SALT Insure is able to give to you before and during this process.
+The examples given above don't illustrate the level of care and support SALT is able to give to you before and during this process.
 We know lots of stuff comes into play when it comes to work performance.
 If you're having personal or professional issues that are impeding how you're working, please tell us!
 Tell your manager, tell Jonathan, tell someone who has the resources to help.
 This process is not hard and fast, and it's not three strikes and you're out.
 The examples above are very convenient (almost... fake!), and real-life is never so perfectly scripted.

-We can and have worked with lots of employees to help them manage their workload so they can remain at SALT Insure to do their best work.
+We can and have worked with lots of employees to help them manage their workload so they can remain at SALT to do their best work.
 We're not in the game of high turnover.
 We care about everyone who works here and if you're having performance issues, our first reaction is to help you, not shove you onto a formal performance plan.
-We only ask that you work with us to devise a realistic improvement plan that elevates you and works for SALT Insure.
+We only ask that you work with us to devise a realistic improvement plan that elevates you and works for SALT.

 To recap, there are 3 steps for you the employee to be concerned about if you're facing a problem with your performance: